Skip to content

 3. FAA Regulations

 The Federal Aviation Administration (FAA) sets broader safety standards for US air travel.
-Their guidelines form the foundation for many Airline-specific policies concerning lithium batteries.
+Their guidelines serve as the foundation for many Airline-specific policies regarding lithium batteries.

 4. IATA Standards